sbuyevich/blazor/my-class/.design/plan.md

   - allow students to open `/register` from the `/login` sign-up link
   - create the student record for the current class only
   - reject duplicate student usernames within the same class
+  - store student passwords as PBKDF2-SHA256 hashes
+  - store first name, last name, username, display name, and creation time
 - Keep data access and rules out of components:
   - `IClassContextService` resolves the active school/class from landing-page `c` and the stored current class context
   - `IAuthService` handles teacher/student login and registration
-  - `IStudentService` handles current-class student grid queries
+  - `IStudentService` will handle current-class student grid queries in task 06
 - Implement teacher UI:
   - show a Teacher section/divider in the menu only for teacher users using MudBlazor navigation components
   - place all teacher-only menu items, including Students, under the Teacher section
-  - Students page shows a MudBlazor table/grid of students for the current class only
+  - Students page currently exists as a placeholder and will show a MudBlazor table/grid of students for the current class only in task 06
 - Leave student post-login capabilities as `TBD`; after login, students can reach only placeholder content until requirements are defined.
 - Do not add controllers, Minimal APIs, or external AJAX endpoints for v1 unless a later requirement needs them.